cargomedia/pulsar-rest-api/README.md

 `{message: {event: 'job.change', job: {Object}}}`

 ## Authentication
-To enable authentication of API you need to provide config options `auth` and `ssl`.
-All users of API should remember that besides that you need to authenticate yourself with Github, you also need to be a member of Github organization that was defined in `auth.githubOrg` of config.
+To enable authentication of API you need to provide config options `authentication` and `ssl`.
+All users of API should remember that besides that you need to authenticate yourself with Github, you also need to be a member of Github organization that was defined in `authentication.githubOrg` of config.

 ### Web client
 If you interact with API through the web interface then you will need to follow standard [Github Web Application Flow](https://developer.github.com/v3/oauth/#web-application-flow) procedure.